-Beginning at a minimum of two weeks prior to the commencement of drilling, and throughout the exploration drilling program for each approved well, Equinor will provide commercial fisheries contacts with email updates on operational activities.
-The operational updates will be sent to the main contact(s) provided by the various fishery groups and will detail specific dates and additional supporting information as described below.
-The identified group contact as identified in the 2020 One Ocean Spill Communication Protocol Contact list will be responsible for any further dissemination of the information within their organizations.
+Beginning at a minimum of two months prior to planned exploration drilling operations, two weeks prior to the commencement of drilling, and throughout the explorationdrilling program for each approved well, Equinor will provide commercial fisheries contacts with email updates on operational activities.
+The operational updates will be sent to the main contact(s) of identified fishery groups and will detail specific dates and additional supporting information as described below.
+The identified group contact will be provided by One Ocean as per the process identified in the 2021 One Ocean Communication Protocol for Exploratory Drilling Projects in the Newfoundland and Labrador Protocol.
+Equinor will identify and introduce the primary contact responsible for communications during exploration drilling activities.

-Equinor will provide monthly (or sooner if the information is time sensitive), email operational updates for the following activities:
+Equinor will provide monthly (or sooner if the information is time sensitive) email operational updates for the following activities:

-- 1. Mobilization of the rig;

-- 2. Rig location (coordinates)/map of area;

-- 3. Safety zone description, location and purpose;

-- 4. Supply and safety vessels/identification/call signs/routes;

-- 5. Anticipated vessel traffic schedule;

-- 6. Commencement of exploration drilling (spud);

-- 7. Schedule of activities (e.g. blowout preventer installation, vertical seismic profiling);

-- 8. Abandonment of well;

-- 9. Demobilization/rig movement;

-- 10. Links to documents and reports (e.g. C-NLOPB website, company websites);

-- 11. Company contact.
+- 1. Mobilization of the rig; including planned traffic routes in two month notice. - 2.
+Name and photos of the drill rig/ship - 3.
+An assessment for the deployment of a Fisheries Liaison Officer and/or Fisheries Guide - 4.
+Vessel for ship/rig transit route; - 5.
+Rig location (coordinates)/map of area; - 6.
+Safety zone description, location and purpose; - 7.
+Supply and safety vessels/identification/call signs/routes; - 8.
+Anticipated vessel traffic schedule; - 9.
+Commencement of exploration drilling (spud) two weeks in advance; - 10.
+Schedule of activities (e.g. blowout preventer installation, well testing, etc); - 11.
+Abandonment of well; - 12.
+Demobilization/rig movement; - 13.
+Two-week notice post completion of exploration drill program; - 14.
+Notification of posting to external website the results of any monitoring or follow-up programs (as the results of environmental monitoring programs related to birds, marine mammals, fish and fish habitat including links to documents and reports (e.g. C-NLOPB website, company websites). - 15.
+Company contact.